markandgo/sweepandprune-lua/sap.md

 `list = sapA:pointQuery(x0,y0,x1,y1)`

 ---
-Shoot a ray from point `x0,y0` to `x1,y1` and return the first intersected box and the point of contact.
+Shoot a ray from point `x0,y0` to `x1,y1` and return the first box that it touches and the point of contact.
 The ray will report any box that contains its origin as a collision.

 `obj,x,y = sapA:rayQuery(x0,y0,x1,y1)`